Lawyer for Identity Theft Victims in West Virginia

 Hopefully, you will receive notice of a data breach in time to act.
 However, in many cases, you only suspect identity theft after you’ve seen an unauthorized charge or have received a strange bill.
 Either way, you need to protect what’s yours by contacting a West Virginia data breach attorney immediately.
 Our firm can help you individually or as part of a class action lawsuit against a negligent company whose inadequate security allowed a data breach to take place.
 We can help stop the theft and often can recover fair compensation for your losses.

-Defending clients from criminal charges of identity theft
+Attorneys who defend clients from criminal charges of identity theft

 West Virginia identity theft laws prohibit knowingly taking the personal identifying information of another person with intent to falsely represent that other person in order to make any financial transactions in that person’s name.
 The charge is a felony punishable by up to five years in prison and/or a fine of up to $1,000.
 In some cases, identity theft is a federal crime, such as when the offense was committed by using the Internet, U.S. mail or telephone.
 If you have been accused of identity theft, our knowledgeable attorneys will thoroughly evaluate your exposure to criminal penalties and will apply the strongest possible defenses.